netbug94/libreNMS-Deb12-Nginx/Step_03.md

 exit
 ```
 > [!CAUTION]
-> Make sure to exit and go back to "root" user or sudoer
+> Make sure to exit, and go back to "root" user or sudoer

 > [!IMPORTANT]
 > If the above steps worked, disregard the next steps